We all have that jar full of used cooking oil. Wouldn’t it be great to use it to make an oil lamp with used cooking oil?

 An Oil Lamp is one of the most essential survival items that a prepper or survivalist should own.
 Note that each time the power gets interrupted because of a storm, emergency, disaster, or just an issue with the power company, you will instantly have peace of mind knowing that you have several sources of light.

-You will find mineral oil lamps, candles, and flashlights useful during those situations but creating your own DIY Oil Lamp provides more benefits than them.
+You will find mineral oil lamps, candles, and flashlights useful during those situations but creating your own DIY Oil Lamp provides more benefits.
 One advantage of an oil lamp is that it can burn for around 60 to 120 hours, giving you and your loved ones sufficient source of light to read, play games, or do other things that will take off your mind from the emergency or disaster you are facing.

 This makes it different from petroleum-based products, like paraffin candles, that might be damaging to the environment.
-If you are an extreme prepper or survivalist then you will also feel glad to know that you can easily store the lamp in bulk.
+If you are a prepper or survivalist then you will also feel glad to know that you can easily store the lamp in bulk.
 It also has a wider base, making it more stable compared to candles.
 Furthermore, it is odor-free, especially if you use olive oil.

 An oil lamp is also easy and cheap to make.
 It even provides you with several opportunities for a creative outlet.
 If you are interested in making one then take note of the following cooking oils that you can use as fuels for your oil lamp: